 ONE LAST THING

-Why the majority of gun owners don’t join the NRA. poll conducted by HuffPost and YouGov found that 90 percent of gun owners aren’t NRA members.
+Why the majority of gun owners don’t join the NRA.
+A poll conducted by HuffPost and YouGov found that 90 percent of gun owners aren’t NRA members.
 One in four non-NRA gun owners polled said they didn’t join because they disagreed with the group’s politics.
 Others said they felt the group did not represent them or that the membership was simply too expensive.

 As part of our NRA and Me project, Trace contributor Kerry Shaw spoke with more than a dozen current and former NRA members about their relationships to the group.
 Their experiences reinforce what the statistical findings of the HuffPost/YouGov poll make clear: gun owners are not a monolithic group.